Nam4ik/WeatherFetch/README.md

 <h2 align="center"> Tech details 🏗️</h2>

+> [!WARNING]
+> Not all of this fns can be implemented with openmeteo API

-- Uses the https://openweathermap.org/api/one-call-3 API, which requires coordinates or configuration to function properly.
+- Uses the free open-meteo API, which requires coordinates or configuration to function properly.
 - Displays images in the terminal.
 - Provides various time intervals, including daily, hourly, and minute-by-minute updates, as well as current information.
 - Can send alerts.